Home » Blog » Technology » Comparison » Difference Between NAS Vs SAN & Which is Right for Business

 With multiple organizational factors depending on data and other online applications, safeguarding data is paramount while maintaining smooth operations.

-In case disaster strikes, The IT department’s capability to get things back up and running may determine the organization’s fate.
-A SAN-based disaster recovery system may ensure faster recovery as an application that needs higher availability.
+In case disaster strikes, the IT department’s capability to get things back up and running may determine the organization’s fate.
+A SAN-based disaster recovery system may ensure faster recovery for an application that needs higher availability.

 Also, data consistency is nurtured by data-protection algorithms that are set within the storage area network.